 The REU is coordinated by the Mathematics Department of Lafayette College, which is located in Easton, Pennsylvania, less than 90 minutes from both New York and Philadelphia.
-Each participant will receive free housing and a flex spending account during the summer, and support for conference travel and expenses.
-Participants are expected to be continuing their undergraduate education in the Fall of 2013, and NSF regulations require that only U.S. citizens and permanent residents are eligible to receive stipends.
+Participants receive a 9-week stipend of $5400, free housing and a flex spending account during the summer, and support for conference travel and expenses.
+Participants are expected to continue their undergraduate education after the summer is over, and NSF regulations require that only U.S. citizens and permanent residents are eligible to receive stipends.
 First-generation college students and students from underrepresented groups or institutions without a strong undergraduate research program are particularly encouraged to apply.

 Lafayette’s REU program has a long history of supporting successful undergraduate research.
 Most students who have participated in the program have published papers in professional journals.
 Many students have also been inspired by their experience to pursue graduate degrees in the mathematical sciences.
 In addition to mathematical and statistical research, our REU is committed to mentoring students as they prepare for life after the undergraduate experience.
 But the Lafayette REU is more than just about math.
 It’s about finding one’s talents, exploring one’s potential, creating friendships, and generally having fun.
 The photo above features the 2022 REU group posing with mentors Qin Lu and Trent Gaugler outside Reeder House, where all the REU students dorm together.
 The photo on the right shows the 2018 REU group and mentors posing with their Lafayette T-shirts at the end of the summer.
 More pictures from previous REUs can be found here.